forntoh/LcdMenu/docs/source/overview/control/analogButton.rst

     #include <input/AnalogButtonAdapter.h>

-Next, you need to create a AnalogButtonAdapter object and pass the analog Pin, value of valid press, otional margin (default: 20) and the menu object:
+Next, you need to create a AnalogButtonAdapter object and pass the analog Pin, value of valid press, optional margin (default: 20) and the menu object:

 .. tab-set::
     .. tab-item:: With default margin